caueoliveiraaa/DataCommerceDB/docs/04_data_types.md

 Differences:

-- INET can store an address with or without a subnet.
+- inet can store an address with or without a subnet.
-- CIDR requires a subnet (e.g., /24).
+- cidr requires a subnet (e.g., /24).
-- CIDR enforces network rules; INET does not.
+- cidr enforces network rules; inet does not.
-- CIDR is ideal for network ranges; INET for individual hosts.
+- cidr is ideal for network ranges; inet for individual hosts.

 </br>